-The Beat Generation made a lasting impact on the structure of modern American society that no other countercultural movement came closing to achieving.
+The Beat Generation made a lasting impact on the structure of modern American society that no other countercultural movement came close to achieving.

 Origins of the Beat Generation in Swing Music